 Choosing locations with ecological value

-JNCC and Natural England, along with Cefas, developed ecological criteria to start selecting potential English HPMA locations.
+JNCC and Natural England, along with Cefas, developed ecological criteria to select potential English HPMA locations.
 These criteria are based on the principles outlined in the Benyon Review and are provided in the table below:

 1: Ecological importance